magdesign/ofxPiMapper_PVJexh/README.md

 # offline fork of ofxPiMapper
-This is for my own backup purpose <p/>
+This is for my own backup purpose and to be able to use the search function. <p/>

 original by: https://github.com/kr15h/ofxPiMapper <p/>
 additions added on request by: https://github.com/pierrep/ofxPiMapper <p/>